Kong/docs.konghq.com/app/2.1.x/pdk/kong.request.md

  `X-Forwarded-Host` if it comes from a trusted source.
 The returned value is normalized to lower-case.

- Whether this function considers `X-Forwarded-Proto` or not depends on several Kong configuration parameters:
+ Whether this function considers `X-Forwarded-Host` or not depends on several Kong configuration parameters:

  * [trusted\_ips](https://getkong.org/docs/latest/configuration/#trusted_ips)